- Experts think we only have a small fraction of plants and fruits compared to even 100 years ago.

 Date palm fruits are still eaten today, but it’s thought the Judean strain became extinct due to climate change.
 The areas it grew in became gradually drier and because dates are water-intensive it became too difficult to grow them.

 But in 2005 botanists sprouted a 2000-year-old Judean date palm seed!
 It was the oldest seed ever sprouted with human help.
 Scientists have sequenced its genomes and compared them with modern varieties to understand how date palms evolved.

 6. Kalimantan Mango

-Kalimantan mango (Mangifera casturi) was a species of mango endemic to Kalimantan, Borneo.
-It was one 31 varieties and a mascot for the South Kalimantan province.
+Kalimantan mango (Mangifera casturi), also called Kasturi, was a species of mango endemic to Kalimantan, Borneo.
+It was one of 31 varieties and a mascot for the South Kalimantan province.
 This fruit is somewhat different than the previously listed extinct fruit as it’s not completely extinct.

 This mango tree could grow to 25 meters tall and it had long purple foliage when it was young.
 It’s been listed as extinct in the wild since 1998, however, it is still cultivated in Borneo in private.
 The almost-extinct mango fruits were smaller than the type we see in supermarkets.
-It weighed 2.82 ounces (80 grams), had thin speckled skin, and more fibre too.
+It weighed 2.82 ounces (80 grams), had thin speckled skin, and more fiber too.

 It’s thought the Kalimantan mango became extinct in the wild due to mass deforestation for mining and palm oil production.

 Jamaican guavas are still with us today — they are tasty, juicy fruit with lots of flavors — but there’s a certain species that’s quietly gone extinct.